 Note: If you have an HSA, you cannot also have a health care FSA.

 Participating in BeWell is a great way to earn incentives while staying healthy.
-An employee who registers with the BeWell Program can earn up to $560 in taxable incentives, depending on participation level, and their spouse/registered domestic partner can earn a $220 incentive.
 Visit the BeWell website for program details.

 The Cardinal at Work website aims to provide as many answers as possible to your benefits-related questions.
 Because of the personal nature of benefits, it may not speak to every situation.
 Below are some common questions and tasks, and how you should direct them.